Children’s Ministry at Apostles’ Anglican Church

 We offer nursery on Sunday mornings at both services as well as during special services such as Christmas Eve, Ash Wednesday, Good Friday and Messy Church.

-Our preschoolers ages 3-6 will take part in Catechesis of the Good Shepherd.
+At 10:10am, preschoolers ages 3-6 take part in Catechesis of the Good Shepherd.
 It is a Montessori based program that is contemplative in nature.
 The children will enjoy taking part in activities that explain and teach us how Jesus is our Good Shepherd.
-For more information on Catechesis of the Good Shepherd you may visit http://www.cgsusa.org.
+For more information on Catechesis of the Good Shepherd you may visit www.cgsusa.org.

 We offer preschool care on Sunday mornings at both services as well as Christian Formation at 10:10am.
 Childcare for preschoolers may also be provided during special services such as Christmas Eve, Ash Wednesday, and Good Friday.

-Christian Formation and Children’s Church are designed for children grades Kindergarten through grade 5 (ages 6-11).
-Part 1 will begin at 10:10 on Sunday morning and conclude at 11:00 so that the children can join their parents for the 11:15 am service.
-Before the sermon begins, the children will be dismissed from church (normally at 11:30am) for Part 2 of Catechesis of the Good Shepherd.
+For children grades Kindergarten through grade 5 (ages 6-11), we offer an older version of Catechesis of the Good Shepherd.
+Part 1 begins at 10:10am on Sunday morning and concludes at 11am so children can join their parents for the 11:15am service.
+Before the sermon begins, the children are dismissed from church (normally at 11:30am) for Part 2 of Catechesis of the Good Shepherd.
 The children’s service concludes shortly after the end of the sermon, and children rejoin their parents for the remainder of the service so that each family may receive communion together.

 Children and Communion